Using Credit Cards Overseas

 There’s only one problem – most credit cards can incur hefty fees when used abroad.
 Along with a foreign transaction fee of a few percent, you’ll be charged a foreign exchange fee every time you use your card, even on smaller transactions.

 Cash withdrawals on credit cards are always costly and along with a charge for cash withdrawal you’ll usually start accruing interest on the money you withdraw straight away.
 Plus, you will still be charged this interest even if you fully clear your balance by your payment due date.
 Don’t fancy paying all of those charges?
+Let’s take a look at a specialist overseas credit cards.

 Benefits of using specialist overseas credit cards